Do you wonder what are the best things to do in Barcelona?

 Barcelona, one of the world’s greatest cities, is Catalonia’s vibrant capital.
 If you can only visit one city in Spain, it should probably be Barcelona.
 The best period to visit is from mid-April to mid-June, and from mid-September to mid-October when the crowds haven’t arrived yet and the temperature is comfortable.

 This 3-day easy itinerary will carry you to Barcelona’s most famous sights and landmarks!

-This is a map of your first day in Barcelona.
+This is a map of the best things to do in Barcelona on your first day.
 You can easily walk from one site to the other.
-The longest distance between two sights is 3.3km, from Casa Batlló to Park Güell, so maybe for this part you can take a taxi.
+The longest distance between two sights is 3.3km, from Casa Batlló to Park Güell, so maybe for this part, you can take a taxi.
 Otherwise, it will only be a nice stroll around town.

 Columbus Monument (Mirador de Colom)

-A tribute to Christopher Columbus, who returned to Spain after he discovered America, this statue was built in 1888 and is more than 7 metres high.
+A tribute to Christopher Columbus, who returned to Spain after he discovered America, this statue was built in 1888 and is more than 7 meters high.

 Güell Palace (Palau Güell)